AI for Electrical

 Walk an electrical contractor through a residential or small-commercial service and feeder load calculation under the 2026 NEC — which reorganized load-calc rules out of Article 220 and into the new **Article 120**, lowered the first demand tier from 10,000 VA to 8,000 VA, dropped the general-lighting density from 3 VA/sq ft to 2 VA/sq ft, moved EVSE to 100% of nameplate under §120.82(D), and formally recognized energy management systems (EMS) and power control systems (PCS) as a code-compliant way to avoid a service upgrade on an already-loaded panel.

-Create or update a formatted panel schedule from as-built notes, photos, or verbal descriptions — producing a clean, NEC 408.4-compliant circuit directory ready for the panel door or project documentation.
+Create or update a formatted panel schedule from as-built notes, photos, or verbal descriptions — producing a clean, NEC **408.4**-compliant circuit directory ready for the panel door or close-out package, plus the required cross-reference to the **arc-flash warning label** (NEC 2026 §110.16(B)/(C)) on every commercial / industrial panel that's likely to be examined or serviced while energized.

-Generate a structured preventive maintenance (PM) schedule for commercial or residential electrical systems — covering panels, switchgear, transformers, generators, lighting, fire alarm circuits, and emergency power systems.
-Output is a calendar-ready maintenance plan with task descriptions, frequencies, and compliance references.
+Generate a structured preventive maintenance (PM) schedule for commercial, healthcare, multifamily, or light-industrial electrical systems — covering panels, switchgear, transformers, generators, lighting, fire alarm circuits, emergency power systems, MCCs, and VFDs.
+Output is a calendar-ready maintenance plan with task descriptions, frequencies, NEC / NFPA / NETA references, and the path-specific compliance gates the AHJ and the firm's insurance carrier expect.

 Generate a job-specific safety toolbox talk for an electrical crew based on the day's tasks, site conditions, and hazards — formatted for a 5-10 minute field briefing that meets OSHA documentation requirements.